Documentation / Stress Scenario Types — DFAST, EBA & Hypothetical

 Each generated scenario includes:

-- Shock table — The complete list of risk factor impacts, organized by asset class.
+- Shock table — The complete list of risk factor impacts organized by asset class (equity, rates, FX, commodities, credit, volatility, macro, inflation).
 Positive values indicate increases; negative values indicate declines.

-- Narrative summary — A plain-language explanation of the scenario's economic logic and why each shock was assigned its magnitude.
+- Narrative summary — A plain-language explanation of the scenario's economic logic — the causal chain from trigger event through transmission channels to each shock magnitude.

 Exporting & Sharing